What are VR, AR, and MR?

 Google is reportedly developing a mixed reality device of their own.
 Apple has several patents for mixed and virtual reality headsets, and along with Samsung, is rumored to be working on mixed reality devices.

 What is Extended Reality (XR)?

-As the technology with VR, AR and MR improves, tracking will become increasingly more significant.
+As the technology with VR, AR, and MR improve, tracking will become increasingly more significant.
 As a general rule, the more sensors, the better the tracking which leads to “sensor fusion”.
 This means multiple sensors will be able to correct themselves and nullify any respective flaws.

-Improvements in eye tracking also means immersion will lead to better interaction with digital content.
+Improvements in eye-tracking also mean immersion will lead to better interaction with digital content.
 For example, virtual/digital characters will know when is a user is looking at them (and where).